robsondepaula/lambda-fargate/docker_with_task/README.md

 # Intro
 This folder contains a 'Dockerfile' to create a task on Fargate.

-The 'task.py' is used as proof-of-concept to check XGBoost can be run on a serverless maner.
+The 'task.py' is used as proof-of-concept to check Lambda could interact with Fargate, successfully mixing the two serverless compute option on AWS.

 # Setup